-33 What types of pension or other retirement benefits are prevalent for executives?
-Are there tax or other financial incentives or disincentives for any employee benefit arrangements?
+36 What types of pension or other retirement benefits are prevalent for executives?
+Are there tax or other financial incentives or disincentives for such employee benefit arrangements?

-Employees who become executives remain beneficiaries of welfare pension insurance (see question 32).
-Japanese companies rarely offer additional pension plans for executives.
-Therefore, welfare pension insurance is the most common pension benefit for executives.
+Welfare pension insurance (see question 35) is the most common pension benefit for executives.

-With respect to other retirement benefits for executives, cash retirement allowances (see question 25) are still prevalent for both executives and employees.
+With respect to other retirement benefits for executives, cash retirement allowances (see question 28) are still prevalent for both executives and employees.
 Upon satisfaction of the following requirements, executives and employees receive favourable tax treatment regarding income tax (in short, only half the amount of the retirement allowance is taxed):

-- (i) the retirement allowance is a lump-sum payment received on retirement; and - (ii) (only for executives) the length of service exceeds five years.
+- 1 the retirement allowance is a lump-sum payment received on retirement; and - 2 (only for executives) the length of service exceeds five years.

-These requirements also apply to stock options and stock compensation using trusts (see question 15).
-In practice, the tax authority currently treats a 'one time exercise of stock options within 10 days following retirement' as satisfying requirement (i).
+These requirements also apply to stock options, restricted stocks, and stock compensation using trusts (see question 17).
+With respect to stock options, in practice, the tax authority currently treats a 'one-time exercise of stock options within 10 days following retirement' as satisfying requirement (1).